Data-Driven Feature Tracking for Event Cameras With and Without Frames: Network Architecture Details

 \section{Network Architecture Details}

-\cref{tab:sup_network} shows the architectural details of our proposed network, which consists of a feature network and our proposed frame attention module.
-In the first step, two patch encoders inside the feature network process the event and the grayscale patches.
+Tab.~\ref{tab:sup_network} shows the architectural details of our proposed network, which consists of a feature network and our proposed frame attention module.
+In the first step, two patch encoders inside the feature network process the event and the grayscale patches, which have a patch size of 31 pixels.
 After the correlation and the concatenation of the feature maps from both patch networks, a joint encoder refines the correlation map and introduces temporal information sharing through a ConvLSTM layer.
 Finally, the frame attention module processes each feature in one frame using shared linear layers and one global multi-head attention over all features in a frame.
 We refer to Fig. 2 in the main paper for the network overview.